-Witt-Diamant, founding director of The Poetry Center, with advice and encouragement from local poets Kenneth Rexroth, Robert Duncan, and Madeline Gleason, among others, initiated The Poetry Center’s pioneering poetry reading series with a visit by Theodore Roethke in February 1954, followed by many others, including some of the earliest documentation of the poets of the San Francisco Renaissance.
+Witt-Diamant, founding director of The Poetry Center, with advice and encouragement from local poets Kenneth Rexroth, Robert Duncan, and Madeline Gleason, among others, initiated The Poetry Center’s pioneering poetry reading series with a visit by Theodore Roethke in February 1954, followed by many others, including some of the earliest recorded readings of the poets of the San Francisco Renaissance, and rare West Coast readings by William Carlos Williams, Marianne Moore, and Langston Hughes.

-Since then, The Poetry Center has presented more than 100 continuous seasons of outstanding contemporary poets and writers reading from their works.
-With its companion project, The American Poetry Archives, the center has amassed nearly 5,000 hours of original recordings of poets and writers reading from their works.
-The Poetry Center represents an irreplaceable collective record of the past sixty years of American (and international) literary accomplishment.
+Since that time, The Poetry Center has presented some 125 continuous seasons of outstanding contemporary poets and writers reading from their works.
+With its companion project, The American Poetry Archives, the center has amassed nearly 5,000 hours of original recordings of poets and related artists performing their works.
+The Poetry Center represents an irreplaceable collective record of the past sixty-plus years of American (and international) literary accomplishment.

 Audio and Video Documentation

 Since 1954, The Poetry Center has documented its readings through live recordings.
 With the establishment twenty years later of the American Poetry Archives, under Director Kathleen Fraser in 1973, nearly every reading the Poetry Center presented began being video-recorded.
 Presently, each of our new programs is being professionaly recorded by the DocFilm Institute, and made available as on-demand streaming video, downloadable audio, and brief "highlight" video clips.

 Poetry Center Digital Archive, which debuted in April 2011, makes available significant portions of early audio recordings from the American Poetry Archives collection.
-New files are added incrementally, as recordings are prepared and as we proceed through the collection from 1954 onward.
-Beginning with Fall 2015, all new programs are being featured as streaming video and downloadable audio.
+New files are added incrementally, as recordings are prepared and as we proceed through the collection from its beginnings in 1954 onward.
+Starting with Fall 2015, all new programs are being featured as streaming video and downloadable audio.
 For full program videos, check our recent programs.
-Video highlight clips at Poetry Center Video Highlights.
+Brief video highlight clips, selected from each full program, are now featured on YouTube: Poetry Center Video Highlights.